-This hands-on class is for beginners who want to learn the differences between cold & hot process soap making and understand each process from start to finish.
-Cp soap making is the most popular, easiest & fastest soap-making method.
-Hp soap making is not the most popular type of soap making due to the look of the soap, which is described below as well as the differences and benefits of each method.
-We'll cover the following: - the science behind soap making, saponification, & other important soap terms like super-fatting & curing - lye information & safety (read more below: "Safety First!") & a brief history of soap making - the materials and ingredients needed and where to get them - how to formulate a soap recipe based on your needs (e.g. dry skin, sensitive skin), using a very handy online soap calculator - making & customizing your soap and what to do at home afterwards Formulating a balanced recipe is the most important part of soap making, so my goal is for you to go home feeling very capable & comfortable with the intricacies of the soap calculator.
+This hands-on class is for beginners who want to learn the differences between the 2 methods of making bar soap: cold & hot process soap making and combine both into 1 class.
+Cold-process soap making is the most popular, easiest & fastest soap-making method.
+Hot-process soap making is not the most popular type of soap making due to the look of the soap, which is described below as well as the differences and benefits of each method.
+We'll cover the following: - The science behind soap making, saponification, & other important soap terms like super-fatting & curing - Lye information & safety (**read more below: "Safety First!") - A brief history of soap making & what makes these 2 types of bar soap different from modern-day, store-bought soap - The materials and ingredients needed and where to get them (I provide a suppliers' list as part of the class handout) - How to formulate a soap recipe based on your needs (e.g. dry skin, sensitive skin), using a very handy online soap calculator - How to test the pH of your soap to make sure it is safe to use - Making & customizing your soap (1 batch of cold process & 1 batch of hot process) and what to do at home afterwards Formulating a balanced recipe is the most important part of soap making, so my goal is for you to go home feeling very capable & comfortable with the intricacies of the soap calculator.
 Go home with 2 customized products!
-In class, you will: - choose 2 recipes that are best for your skin type (e.g. more conditioning or bubbly) - make 8 oz. of each cold-process & hot-process soap (1 lb. total), customized with your choice of essential oils and silicone mold, which you can keep and reuse (2-3 bars, depending on the mold); add other additives to your soap, if desired (honey for extra conditioning, amaranth for exfoliation) Note that it takes at least 2 weeks for the cold-process soap to cure and be ready for use.
-It will be hard to wait, but well worth it!
-Then, you'll be ready to make your next batch of soap - it's addictive!
-Your hot-process soap will be ready for use after 24 hours.
-You'll also go home with 6 soap recipes and a thorough, step-by-step instructional handout, including ingredients, lye info, materials/equipment & suppliers.
-Everything is provided in the class, as well as some snacks & tea.
-The main differences between hot process and cold process soap making are: - The amount of time it takes to make the soap * Hot process: about 1.5 hours * Cold process: about 30 minutes - The appearance of the soap & working with additives * Hot process: because the soap saponifies & cures during the cooking phase, it thickens and hardens before putting it in a mold; so it has a chunky, earthy-kind-of-appearance.
-This also makes it more difficult to add certain additives like color. * Cold process: because the soap is put in the mold while it is still a semi-liquid, it has a smooth, creamy appearance once cured.
-This consistency makes it better for working with certain additives like color; so swirling colors is much easier. - The curing time * Hot process: ready to use after 24 hours (this is the main reason to make hot process soap). * Cold process: has to cure for at least 2 weeks; then you can use it.
-You must wear closed-toe shoes, a long-sleeved shirt and pants to this class.
-Safely First!
+In class, you will: - Choose 2 recipes that are best for your skin type (e.g. more conditioning or bubbly) - Make 8 oz. of each cold-process & hot-process soap (1 lb. total) - Each batch can be further customized with your choice of essential oils & silicone mold, which you can keep and reuse (2-3 bars per batch or 4-6 bars total, depending on the mold) + other additives, if desired (honey for extra conditioning, amaranth for exfoliation) - Go home with 6 soap recipes and a thorough, step-by-step instructional handout, including ingredients, lye info and a list of materials/equipment & online suppliers The main differences between hot-process and cold-process soap making are: - The amount of time it takes to make the soap Hot process: about 1.5 hours Cold process: about 30 minutes - The appearance of the soap & working with additives Hot process: because the soap saponifies & cures during the cooking phase, it thickens and hardens before putting it in a mold; so it has a chunky, earthy-kind-of-appearance.
+This also makes it more difficult to add certain additives like color.
+Cold process: because the soap is put in the mold while it is still a semi-liquid, it has a smooth, creamy appearance once cured.
+This consistency makes it better for working with certain additives like color; so swirling colors is much easier. - The curing time Hot process: ready to use after 24 hours (this is the main reason to make hot process soap).
+Cold process: has to cure for at least 2 weeks; then you can use it. **Safely First!
 Since lye, NaOH, is used in the Soap Making Workshop, you will be provided the best safety equipment for the class.
 A common question: is lye necessary for soap making?
 Yes!
 A base is needed with one hydroxide ion, so Sodium Hydroxide & Potassium Hydroxide are used...And lye has many other uses as well!
 But, don't worry, there is no lye in the final product due to the chemical reaction that takes place between the carrier oils and the lye, which is converted into salt!
 My goal is for you to understand what lye is, how to handle lye & to respect lye, not fear it!
 Come to class to learn more about lye, including its history & many other uses!
+Note that it takes at least 2 weeks for the cold-process soap to cure and be ready for use.
+It will be hard to wait, but well worth it!
+Then, you'll be ready to make your next batch of soap - it's addictive!
+Your hot-process soap will be ready for use after 24 hours.
+You must wear closed-toe shoes, a long-sleeved shirt and pants to this class.
 This class lasts about 3.5 hours & is available for up to 2 people.
-Beeswax lip balm making can be added for $15/person & bath bomb making can be added for $20/person.
+Everything is provided in the class, as well as some snacks & tea.
+Natural lotion (+$35), face/body wash (+$30), bath bombs/fizzies (+$25) & lip balm (+$20) can be added on to any class; each adds about 30-90 minutes, depending on the product.
+Each product can be customized with the ingredients of your choice, based on your fragrance preference &/or skin-care needs.
 Contact Lindsay if interested and if you have any questions.
-I hope to meet you soon!
 What makes Lindsay's DIY (Do-It-Yourself) classes unique?
 Much more goes into making natural, personal care products than you might think.
 It's a science!
 So it is very important that you understand why you are doing something, not just how to do something.
 Each class begins with discussing the science behind making the product, why certain ingredients are needed & formulating recipes, which is often the hardest part.
 Then it's time for the hands-on part, making the product with me as your guide.
 My goals are for you to have fun learning something new & making your product, and that you leave the class with a solid, knowledge foundation that you can build upon.

 Once your transaction has been finalized, all final details and changes pertaining to your reservation will be reflected on the Verlocal platform and its emails, and not on any third-party sites.